 pro forma [ proh fawr-m uh ] SHOW IPA / proʊ ˈfɔr mə / PHONETIC RESPELLING EXAMPLES | WORD ORIGIN adjective according to form; as a matter of form; for the sake of form. .
 Commerce provided in advance of shipment and merely showing the description and quantity of goods shipped without terms of payment: a pro forma invoice. .
 Accounting indicating hypothetical financial figures based on previous business operations for estimate purposes: a pro forma balance sheet. adverb as a matter of form: Many of the school assignments appear to be done pro forma. noun plural pro for·ma, pro for·mas.

+pro·for·ma (for defs 2, 3, 5).
 Origin of pro forma

 Word Origin and History for proforma

 Doing something pro forma means satisfying only the minimum requirements of a task and doing it in a perfunctory way: “Her welcoming address was strictly pro forma: you could tell that her mind was a million miles away.”
 From